thetribeofdan/laravel_vault/README.md

 ---

-# What is Vault?
+# What is HashiCorp Vault?

-Vault is a tool for securely storing and accessing tokens, passwords, certificates, encryption keys, and other sensitive data.
+HashiCorp Vault is a tool for securely storing and accessing tokens, passwords, certificates, encryption keys, and other sensitive data.
 Kindly see More Here: [https://github.com/hashicorp/vault-guides](https://github.com/hashicorp/vault-guides)